vthomw/ctm/README.md

+On July 1st 2020 the project branched into https://github.com/diafyt/lazarus

 # Help with COVID

 The project originates from **Help with COVID** request for volunteers: https://helpwithcovid.com where volunteers commit time and resources free of charge to contribute to an open source project.